Shahriyar Zaman Ridoy

 - ACL ARR

-Geo-spatial and Geo-temporal Reasoning in Vision–Language and Large Language Models: A Review2026ACL ARR 2026 March Submission (Under Review) - ACL ARR
+Geo-spatial and Geo-temporal Reasoning in Vision–Language and Large Language Models: A Review2026ACL ARR 2026 March Submission (Under Review) - NeurIPSSEISMOS: A Statistical Signal Detection Framework for Semantic Chunking2026NeurIPS 2026 Conference Submission (Under Review)

 * denotes joint first author